Apply to our REU program online: go to the online web application

 Our REU participants are selected from a nationwide pool.
 Highly selective, with a 10% acceptance rate, this program has provided us with a cohort of participants who benefit from the research experience, yet can simultaneously further our primary mission of research.
 We see this reflected in the significant number of REU student co-authored publications, resulting from their summer research efforts.
 Of the REU students enrolled since 1995, ~75% have gone on to graduate studies in fields related to materials science or expressed an intent to apply upon completion of their undergraduate degrees.

-During the summer, REU students attend seminars several mornings a week given by faculty and graduate students from across the Materials Centerand Physics.
+During the summer REU students are immersed in the University of Chicago research culture.
+They receive safety and ethics training as well as a number of enrichment opportunities to interact with graduate students/ faculty members and explore the city of Chicago.
+REU students attend seminars several mornings a week given by faculty and graduate students from across the Materials Centerand Physics.
 Guided tours of the nearby National Laboratories further broaden students' exposure to state-of-the art materials research.
 Each student also has the opportunity to present a seminar on their summer research during the last two weeks of the program, and prepares a written report.

 |Emily Kendall Works on Developing a Theoretical Model with the Mazenko Group|

 As registered University students, summer REU students are afforded full University privileges for the duration of the program, with access to the libraries, athletic facilities, and substantial discounts to University-sponsored social and cultural events.